Jekyll Island, Georgia

 Why do they need you?

-The diamondback terrapin is the only turtle that lives exclusively in brackish, coastal waters.
+The diamondback terrapin is the only turtle in North America that lives exclusively in brackish, coastal waters.
 Terrapins were once considered a delicacy, and large numbers were historically harvested as food along the eastern and Gulf coasts of the U.S. Thankfully, this practice has largely ceased, although there is still legal harvest in some places.

 During the spring nesting season, many female terrapins are hit by vehicles as they try to reach their preferred nesting grounds in the dunes.